Czech National Symphony Orchestra

 Leonard Bernstein was not only one of the first American-born-and-educated conductors to become internationally famous, he was also a composer, a pianist, and an educator who transcended the classical music field to achieve iconic status in the twentieth century.
-John Mauceri, a mentee and conducting fellow with Bernstein, and Isabel Leonard, a mezzo-soprano applauded for her interpretations of Bernstein repertoire, join the Czech National Symphony Orchestra in a concert commemorating the centennial of Bernstein’s birth.
+John Mauceri, a mentee and conducting fellow with Bernstein, and Isabel Leonard, a multiple Grammy Award-winning singer applauded for her interpretations of Bernstein repertoire, join the Czech National Symphony Orchestra in a concert commemorating the centennial of Bernstein’s birth.

-The program of Bernstein compositions includes meditations from Mass, symphonic dances from West Side Story, vocal selections from the cycle of American poems Songfest and the opera A Quiet Place, the overture from the operetta Candide, and more.
+The program of Bernstein compositions includes meditations from Mass; symphonic dances from West Side Story; vocal selections from Songfest, Trouble in Tahiti, and 1600 Pennsylvania Avenue; the overture from Candide, and more.